What to See in Dénia in 1 Day: Top 10

 The famous Red Prawn of Dénia

-After lunch, to Senza
+After eating, to Senza

-Club senza in denia, night life
+Club senza in denia, nightlife

-Best restaurants to see in Dénia
+Best Restaurants to Visit in Dénia

-• El Paellers: We assure you that you will never have tasted a paella like it.
-It is a local located in a villa in the area of Las Marinas.
-It is characterised by its friendly service and its rice dishes cooked over a wood fire.
-They even have a swimming pool so we can swim whenever we want.
-They open between March 15th and October 1st, approximately.
-Until June 15th they have a reduced schedule.
-You can find the contact on the website of Els Paellers.
-Here you will eat authentic Valencian Paella.
-Please do not confuse with the rice dishes from Alicante.
+• El Paellers: We assure you that you will never have tried a paella like this.
+It’s a venue located in a chalet in the Las Marinas area.
+It’s known for its friendly service and its rice dishes cooked over a wood fire.
+They even have a swimming pool for us to use whenever we want.
+They are open between March 15 and October 1, approximately.
+Until June 15, they have reduced hours.
+You can find their contact information on the Els Paellers website.
+Here you’ll eat authentic Valencian Paella.
+Please don’t confuse it with Alicante rice dishes.

-Adventures at sea
+Adventures at Sea

-We can take a ferry to visit Ibiza and enjoy the best views of the town.
+We can take a Ferry to visit Ibiza and enjoy the best views of the town.

 Water activities in denia, flyboard

-Water activities in Denia, flyboard
+Water Activities in Denia, Flyboard

 Jet skis in denia

-Jet skis in Denia
+Jet Skis in Denia

 Visit the Montgó